Quantum Fourier transform

 In quantum computing, the quantum Fourier transform (QFT) is a linear transformation on quantum bits, and is the quantum analogue of the discrete Fourier transform.
 The quantum Fourier transform is a part of many quantum algorithms, notably Shor's algorithm for factoring and computing the discrete logarithm, the quantum phase estimation algorithm for estimating the eigenvalues of a unitary operator, and algorithms for the hidden subgroup problem.
 The quantum Fourier transform was discovered by Don Coppersmith.
+With small modifications to the QFT, it can also be used for performing fast integer arithmetic operations such as addition and multiplication.